Kent0625/-data-visualization-portfolio/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-*Created to demonstrate expertise in Data Visualization and Storytelling.*
+*Created by Kent John U. Macalam - Expert in Data Visualization and Storytelling.*